 The maple frosting is the perfect topping for these salty/sweet bacon cinnamon rolls!

 These bacon cinnamon rolls have everything you love about breakfast.
-The rolls themselves are soft and tender and filled with a blend of salty bacon, cinnamon and brown sugar.
+The rolls themselves are soft and tender and filled with a blend of salty bacon, cinnamon, and brown sugar.
 These rolls are baked just until golden then once they are cooled they are smothered in a thick layer of maple frosting.
 You’re going to love these cinnamon rolls with bacon.
 It’s like waking up to the perfect breakfast.
 These cinnamon rolls with maple icing are the perfect balance of sweet and warm to complement the salty crisp bacon in every roll.

 I adapted my dough recipe from Fleischmann’s beginner cinnamon rolls.
 I like this recipe for one thing; it’s simple and the rise time is limited.
 You do let the dough rest after mixing, but only for about 10 minutes.
 The second rise will come after you roll and slice the dough.
 You will let the dough rise for only one hour.
 This gives you time to cook your bacon and make your filling.

 - Heavy cream

 For the exact amounts needed, please see the recipe card below.

 How to Make Bacon Cinnamon Rolls with Maple Frosting

 For the rolls